seapagan/github-changelog-md/docs/usage/config_file.md

     updating the config file to an official newer version.

 ## Example Configuration File

+This is a faked up example of a config file with many of the settings.

 ```toml hl_lines="1" title="changelog_generator.toml"
 github_pat = "1234567890" # (1)!